Eswatini Work Permits & Visas: Employer Guide to Types & Sponsorship

 Copied to Clipboard

-Can Playroll sponsor a visa in Swaziland?
+Can Playroll sponsor a visa in Eswatini?

-We don’t currently sponsor visas in Swaziland — but we can still help.
+We don’t currently sponsor visas in Eswatini — but we can still help.
 Our in-house compliance team supports employers through every stage of the visa process: helping you compile documentation, set timelines, and coordinate with our network of trusted local immigration advisors.

 What is the difference between a work permit and a work visa in Eswatini?